Apply your learning outside of the classroom through an internship, service learning experience, study or work abroad, or leadership role on campus.

 Choose from taking a course that includes service learning, enrolling in a special Service Learning Cooperative Education course, or serving as a peer mentor in the Counseling Department.

+Service Learning Courses integrates meaningful community service with instruction.
 Lane offers a variety of courses that either require or offer an optional service learning assignment.
-See Service Learning at Lane for information.

 Enroll in a service learning cooperative education course and earn three elective credits (108 work hours) at a community site or on a project for a community partner.
 Learn about relevant issues and contribute to the work of the organization.
 Address real community needs, practice critical thinking, citizenship and civic responsibility, develop skills, explore career options, and network with professionals.
 Set your learning objectives and participate in faculty-led guided reflection activities.